 6. First Meeting: The clubs first met in 1921-22 in a 1st Division game.
 Spurs were FA Cup holders and Cardiff were newly promoted to the 1st Division.
 It was Cardiff first ever match in the 1st Division having been elected to the League the previous year.
 They gained promotion after finishing second in the 2nd Division.
 They met in Cardiff on the opening day of the season at the end of August with Spurs winning by the only goal scored by Jimmy Banks.
 A week later, Spurs won 4 – 1 at White Hart Lane.
 Tommy Clay (pen), Andy Thompson (2), Jimmy Dimmock.
 Spurs finished the season 2nd in the League, 6 points behind Liverpool with Cardiff a further three points behind in 45th position.

 7. Steven Caulker/Chris Gunter: The transfer of Steven Caulker from Spurs to Cardiff this summer is the first transfer between the two clubs since Spurs signed Chris Gunter from Cardiff in January, 2008.

 8. Mike England: The Welsh international spent 8 seasons with Spurs from 1967 and was central to the club’s success in the early 1970s.
 He unexpectedly retired in March, 1975 but returned to football with Cardiff the following August having spent the summer playing for Seattle Sounders.

-9. Terry Yorath was with Spurs at the end of the 1970s and had a spell as manager of Cardiff in 1994-95.
+9. Terry Yorath who was with Spurs at the end of the 1970s having signed from Coventry City, had a spell as manager of Cardiff in 1994-95.
 He also managed Wales and Swansea.

 10. Spurs have lost only one of their last 11 league matches against Cardiff – a sequence which stretches back to a win in Cardiff in March, 1955.
 Hopefully, Spurs will be able to maintain that record on Sunday afternoon.